Showing top 0 results 0 results found

-Developed in 1995 by Richard Wallace, Alice was an NLP chatbot that simulated a chat with a woman.
-Alice was inspired by Eliza and designed to have a natural conversation with users.
-Its code was released as open-source, which means it can be reused by other developers to power their chatbots.
+Developed in 1995 by Richard Wallace, Alice was an NLP application that simulated a chat with a woman.
+Wallace Alice was inspired by Eliza and designed to have a natural conversation with users.
+Its code was released as open-source, which means it can be reused by other developers to power their conversational interfaces.

-SmarterChild was an intelligent chatbot built on AOL Instant Messenger in 2001 by ActiveBuddy, the brand creating conversational interfaces.
+SmarterChild was an intelligent chat interface built on AOL Instant Messenger in 2001 by ActiveBuddy, the brand creating conversational interfaces.
 SmarterChild was designed to have a natural conversation with users.
-It’s considered to be a precursor to Apple’s Siri.
+It's considered to be a precursor to Apple's Siri.

 Since 2010, when Apple launched Siri, virtual assistants have been on the rise.
 Siri was the first personal assistant available worldwide.
 Google followed in Apple's footsteps by releasing Google Now in 2012.
 Microsoft's Cortana and Amazon's Alexa were both released in 2014.

 In 2016, Facebook opened its Messenger platform for chatbots.
-This helped fuel the development of chatbot platforms.
+This helped fuel the development of automated communication platforms.
 In 2018, LiveChat released ChatBot, a framework that lets users build chatbots without coding.
 So far, there have been over 300,000 active bots on Messenger.

 Although the terms chatbot and bot are used interchangeably, there's a significant difference between them.

 A chatbot is a computer program designed to communicate with users.
-Chatbots analyze users' questions to provide matching answers.
+It analyzes users' questions to provide matching answers.
 Businesses use chatbots to support customers and help them accomplish simple tasks without the help of a human agent.

-Search engine bots called crawlers are used by Google and Yahoo to index the content of the web and scale web cataloging.
+- Search engine bots called crawlers are used by Google and Yahoo to index the web content and scale web cataloging.
 This helps users easily find information related to their search intent.

 How to create a chatbot?